sonic-net/SONiC/doc/macsec/MACsec_hld.md

 Although to use solution, one wpa_supplicant to multiple interfaces, take less memory, SONiC MACsec will choose solution two, One wpa_supplicant to one interfaces.
 Because:

 1. The number of interfaces of a switch often doesn't exceed 200, the memory usage isn't insensitive to the switch.
-2. To use multiple wpa_supplicant instances can improve the robustness
+2. To use multiple wpa_supplicant instances can improve the robustness.

 #### 3.4.3 SONiC MACsec Plugin